Mont di: Rakhine mont di

-Rakhine mont di (ရခိုင်မုန့်တီ) is the most popular dish in association with the Rakhine people.
-It is a semi-staple dish of the Rakhine State.
+Rakhine mont di (ရခိုင်မုန့်တီ) is the most popular dish, closely associated with the Rakhine people.
+It is a semi-staple dish of Rakhine State.
 It comes in two forms: salad or soup.

 The soup is the more common version, in which rice vermicelli is mixed with a thin soup made of daggertooth pike conger, called thinbaw htoe (သင်္ဘောထိုး) in Arakanese, nga shwe (ငါးရွှေ) in Burmese), Rakhine ngapi and lemongrass.
 Dry roasted pike conger eel flakes, fried onion and garlic, fresh coriander, red and green chili paste are added.
 It is also called arpu sharpu (အာပူလျှာပူ, lit. 'hot throat, hot tongue'), due to the green chili paste.
 Some add fried pulverised nga phe and pork rind.

 In the dry salad form, the same ingredients are mixed into a colourful combination.
 The green chili paste gives the white rice vermicelli a slight greenish hue.